Gtoyos/toyos.dev/toyos/static/files/markdown/apuntesTProg.md

 ### Input Attributes

 The input value attribute specifies an initial value for an input field.
 The input readonly attribute specifies that an input field is read-only (however, a user can tab to it, highlight it, and copy the text from it), it will be sent when submitted.
-However the disabled attribute specifies that the input is unusable and un-clickable and the input field will NOT be sent!
+However, the disabled attribute specifies that the input is unusable and un-clickable and the input field will NOT be sent!

 The size attr indicates the size of the input.
 The input maxlength attribute specifies the maximum number of characters allowed in an input field, however it doesn't provide feedback (you need to add a javascript to alert the user).
 The input pattern attribute specifies a regular expression that the input field's value is checked against, when the form is submitted.
 The input placeholder attribute specifies a short hint that describes the expected value of an input field (a sample value or a short description of the expected format).
 The short hint is displayed in the input field before the user enters a value.
 The input required attribute specifies that an input field must be filled out before submitting the form: